icaros-usc/pyribs/README.md

 ## Installation

-The pyribs library supports Python 3.6-3.8 (3.9 support coming soon).
+The pyribs library supports Python 3.6-3.8 (for now, 3.9 will only work if you are able to build [llvmlite](https://github.com/numba/llvmlite) on your system).
 Earlier Python versions may work but are not officially supported.

 To install from PyPI, run